 1 May: He's got a continuing job...

 2 May: Ron is hospitalized for gall bladder surgery scheduled for Thursday 3 May at the Swedish Medical Center in Denver, but preoperative tests indicated he'd suffered a mild heart attack.
 This probably occurred at Pole last December, when he experienced chest pains and flu-like symptoms.

 3 May: The gall bladder surgery is postponed, instead there was a cardiac operation; two stents were installed in coronary arteries.

-4 May: He was discharged Friday and headed home to visit family in Ohio (5 May Deseret News article).
+4 May: He was discharged Friday 4 May and headed home to visit family in Ohio (5 May Deseret News article).

 30 May: Ron was scheduled to go back to Denver for gall bladder surgery in early June, and then return to work at Raytheon.